jiwon-seattle/Super-Galactic-Age-Calculator/README.md

 # Super Galactic Age Calculator

-#### An application that determines a user’s age based on a planet’s solar years.
+#### An application that determines a user’s age based on planet’s solar years.
 2/7/20

 #### By **Jiwon Han**